 Jobbik and Russia

-Jobbik is one of several explicitly pro-Russian radical-nationalist political parties in Europe, which also include the British National Party, the National Front in France, the Lega Nord in Italy and the Freedom Party of Austria.
+Jobbik is one of several pro-Russian nationalist political parties in Europe, which also include the British National Party, the National Front in France, the Lega Nord in Italy and the Freedom Party of Austria.

 High-ranking Jobbik officials Béla Kovács and Márton Gyöngyösi served as foreign observers in both the Crimean status referendum and the Donbass status referenda of 2014, declaring all three plebiscites to be valid (source A and B in Hungarian).
 The government of Ukraine subsequently declared Kovács and Gyöngyösi to be personae non gratae and banned them from entering the country (source A and B in Hungarian).